Norwegian Air Dreamliner grounded in U.S. due to technical problems

-OSLO, Dec 23 (Reuters) - Budget airline Norwegian Air Shuttle said one of its Boeing Dreamliners was grounded in the United States, the latest in a string of technical problems to hit the new plane.
+OSLO (Reuters) - Budget airline Norwegian Air Shuttle (NWC.OL) said one of its Boeing (BA.N) Dreamliners was grounded in the United States, the latest in a string of technical problems to hit the new plane.

 The newest of the company’s three Dreamliners should have left Fort Lauderdale for Stockholm on Saturday but was unable to due to technical problems, Norwegian Air said on Monday.